 Structural damage hidden behind insulation

-Rotting rim joists are one of the more serious issues I see in crawl spaces, and they are almost always hidden.
+Rotting rim joists in crawl spaces are a common discovery for me, and they almost always remain hidden.
 Insulation does a good job of covering the problem until it can no longer do so.
 By the time damage is visible from below, moisture has usually been present for years.

 This type of deterioration often develops around plumbing penetrations or along foundation edges where moisture consistently infiltrates.
 From the living space above, the signs can be subtle.
 A floor that feels slightly soft, a bit of bounce that was not there before, or trim that no longer sits quite right.
 Underneath, the framing tells a clearer story.